fmor5954/MobilePay-PoS-v10/docs/payment_flows.md

 ### <a name="prepared_payment_flow_states"></a>Payment States for the Prepared Payment Flow

 The diagram below shows all the possible states and transitions for a prepared payment flow.
 The "Prepared Payment Flow" state diagram expands upon the ["Payment Flow" state diagram](payment_flows#payment_flow_states) by adding two additional states, *Prepared* and *Paired*.
 The client and MobilePay can cancel a prepared payment.
 The customer can cancel a paired payment.
+The Payment states *Initiated*, *Prepared*, *Paired* and *IssuedToUser* are called *active* states and will block further payments on the same Point-of-Sale.

 [![](assets/images/prepared-payment-states.png)](assets/images/prepared-payment-states.png)